Poly Aromatic Hydrocarbons (PAHs)

 In some cases, the incorrect use of ‘spent hydrocarbon oils’ is responsible for contamination.

-Limits on maximum permitted levels of polycyclic aromatic hydrocarbons (PAHs) have been in use since 2006 for a range of food and foodstuffs including; smoked meats & fish, banana chips, oils, dried herbs & spices and infant formula.
+Limits on maximum permitted levels of PAHs have been in use since 2006 for a range of food and foodstuffs including; smoked meats & fish, banana chips, oils, dried herbs & spices and infant formula.